Today’s Wonder of the Day was inspired by Aidan from WMD, IA. Aidan Wonders, “How do magnets work?” Thanks for WONDERing with us, Aidan!

-Do you know of anything else that has a North Pole and a South Pole?
-If you said “Earth,” you’re right!
+Do you know of anything else that has north and south poles?
+If you said “Earth," you're right!
 Earth contains lots of magnetic metals that make the planet itself act like a humongous magnet.
-That’s why you can use a compass to find which way is north: the magnetic needle on a compass is drawn toward the magnetic North Pole!
+That's why you can use a compass to find which way is north: the magnetic needle on a compass is drawn toward the magnetic North Pole!

 So are magnets just neat scientific toys?
 Certainly not!
 Magnets have thousands of practical uses.
 Some of them may surprise you.
 Did you realize that every electric appliance with an electric motor uses magnets to convert electricity into motion?